-How to prune lavender – top tips for the best results
+How to prune lavender – top tips to maximize flowering for young and mature plants

-Knowing how to prune lavender will keep these gloriously scented plants in good condition for years to come, and ensure their structure remains neat and dense, too.
+Knowing how to prune lavender will keep these gloriously scented plants in good condition for years to come, and ensure their structure remains neat and dense, too, which is especially important if you choose to landscape with lavender.

-Learning how to grow lavender from cuttings and seed is not difficult.
+Growing lavender from cuttings and seed is not difficult.
 However, if not properly pruned, woody lavender plants will form, looking unattractive after a couple of years, and requiring replacement.
+Here we detail everything you need to know about how to prune lavender correctly to ensure neat, healthy shrubs with an abundance of flowers.

 How to prune lavender – an expert guide